 Fanon: Based on how Jason and Kimberly were scuba-diving together in the film, some fans have speculated that the two were going out and that Jason was the guy Kimberly left Tommy for in her Dear John letter.

 Growing the Beard: The additions of T.J., Cassie, Ashley, and Carlos on-screen, with Judd Lynn taking over writing duties more-or-less concurrently.
 The new characters and more consistent writing gave new life to an otherwise moribund series.
-(As noted below, after these changes, the ratings saw noteworthy improvement.)
+After these changes, the ratings saw noteworthy improvement.
 Looking back, the second half of Turbo gets a far more favorable reception than the first half.

-While Power Rangers in Space is given credit to being this for the franchise as a whole, arguably the second half of Power Rangers Turbo laid the groundwork.
+While Power Rangers in Space is given credit to being this for the franchise as a whole, arguably the second half of Turbo laid the groundwork.

-Ho Yay: Carlos with T.J. and Justin, T.J. with Justin and Carlos, Justin with Nico.
+Ho Yay: Carlos with T.J, Justin with Nico.
 Cassie and Ashley also got some Les Yay in.